 Home / About McMinnville

-McMinnville, Oregon is a warmhearted city of about 33,000 residents located in the heart of Oregon wine country, not too close — or too far– from the bustle of Oregon’s largest cities, Portland and Salem.
-Our Willamette Valley town is the seat of Yamhill County and officially became a city in 1882.
+McMinnville, Oregon is a warmhearted city of about 33,000 residents located in the heart of what is now Oregon wine country, on native Kalpuya land.
+Our Willamette Valley town is not too close – or too far – from the bustle of Oregon’s largest cities, Portland and Salem.
+McMinnville is the seat of Yamhill County and officially became a city in 1882.
 Fast forward to today, McMinnville is a hub for those who appreciate the laid back style of a small town with great taste.
 With over 220 wineries to sip at and an overwhelming amount of farm-to-table and artisan dining experiences to be had, you’ll find yourself having little time left to discover the rest of McMinnville’s attractions and charm.